Pabso/MTRX3760-Project-1-SJR/README.md

 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

 # connecting to the turtlebot (for local network)
 static ip (192.168.0.69) will have to be changed per network ensure the tutlebot is set to wifi mode
 once the green ligh is flashing on the extension board
 $ ssh ubuntu@192.168.0.69

+# Setting up node connections
+A master roscore must be running on the host computer (laptop etc.) roscore will provide you with a ROS_MASTER_URI, this needs to be exported on the turtlebot:
+$ export ROS_MASTER_URI=http://192.168.0.13:11311/
+note that the url will be different for each instance of roscore.
+Futhermore, the ROS_HOSTNAME must be set to the static ip adress given in the connecting to the turtlebot section e.g.
+export ROS_HOSTNAME=192.168.0.69
+run roswtf on the turtlebot to see any issues.
+See https://wiki.ros.org/ROS/NetworkSetup for more details